-Biden’s planned vaccine rule meets resistance from large groups of federal workers
+Biden’s vaccine rule draws both cheers and resistance from federal workers

 On Wednesday afternoon, the Biden administration altered its posture on wearing masks at the Defense Department, saying that vaccinated and unvaccinated people must wear a mask indoors in any department facility where there is “substantial” or “high” transmission of the coronavirus.

-The government defines substantial transmission as 50 cases per 100,000 people — areas that cover vast swaths of the country, including Washington.
-Presently, only a handful of states have fewer cases than that.
+The government defines substantial transmission as 50 cases per 100,000 people – areas that cover vast swaths of the country, including Washington.
+Presently, only a handful of states have fewer than that.

 The Equal Employment Opportunity Commission issued guidance in May that said employers could mandate vaccinations for workers to work on-site, as long as they do it in ways that do not run afoul of civil rights and disability statutes.
 And the Justice Department has also determined that federal law does not prohibit public and private employers from requiring vaccinations, even if vaccines have been approved only for emergency use by the Food and Drug Administration.